 When discussing about “flight time”, it’s important to understand it’s not “hover time”.
 Hover time is pretty much a constant value for a quadcopter with a particular battery.
 But flight time can vary depends on the throttle level and wind condition during the flight.
 That’s why you can’t really compare the “flight time” between 2 different multicopters, it’s not a fair comparison as it’s influenced by so many factors.

-Generally speaking, low KV motors with large propellers have higher efficiency and can carry larger battery, and thus longer flight time.
+Generally speaking, low KV motors with large propellers have higher efficiency and can carry larger battery, and thus giving longer flight time.

 But you don’t have to build a gigantic quadcopter to stay longer in the air.
 In this post we will discuss what impacts battery life, and some of the things you can do to maximize your hover time as well as flight time.

-Throttle and Power Efficiency
+Throttle Management and Motor Efficiency

 Weight – Payload

-- use light weight components and hardware
+- Use light weight components and hardware

 Battery Condition and Maintenance

 This could well be a whole new topic, and there is simply too much to cover.
-But basically, your batteries will get old and the capacity they hold will start diminishing.
+But basically, your batteries will get old and the capacity they hold will start to diminish.
 It’s important that you keep them in good condition, avoid over-charging and over-discharging.